Which place is cheaper, Madrid or Amsterdam?

 Amsterdam is a great place to explore.
 It is common to spend a weekend here.
 With all of its activities, you can easily fill a weekend here.
 Your budget might influence how long you stay.

 It's hard to know how much time to spend in Amsterdam.
 For many, it makes a great getaway for five days.
+Make sure you visit the old town while you're here.
 With all of its activities, you can easily fill five days here.
 It has many unique tourist attractions and fascinating things to do.

 Amsterdam is a bustling city that offers something for everyone.
 This city offers a variety of activities to choose from.
+Most visitors spend time around the old town while in the area.
 If you have one week, this is a great place to go.
 This would be the perfect place to spend one week, as it has just the right amount of activities.